biothings/biothings.api/docs/doc/studio_tutorial.rst

 reloads itself accordingly to register data plugins.
 Another way to declare such plugin is to register a github repository, containing everything useful for the datasource.
 This is what we'll do in the following section.

-.. note:: whether the plugin comes from a github repository or directly found in the plugins directory doesn't really matter.
-In the end, the code will be found that same plugins directory, whether it comes from a ``git clone`` command while registeting the github URL or whether it comes from folder and files manually created in that location.
+.. note:: Whether the plugin comes from a github repository or directly found in the plugins directory doesn't really matter.
+In the end, the code will be found in that same ``plugins`` directory, whether it comes from a ``git clone`` command while registering the github URL or whether it comes from folder and files manually created in that location.
 It's however easier, when developing a plugin, to directly work on local files first so we don't have to regurlarly update the plugin code (``git pull``) from the webapp, to fetch the latest code.
 That said, since the plugin is already defined in github in our case, we'll use the github repo registration method.